bddap/dagyo/README.md

 ## Dagyo Job

 A runnable instance of a progdef.
 Dagyo Job are serialized and stored in a queue that Executors pull from.
 A job describes where to pull inputs, and where to push outputs.

+In addition to the custom outputs specified by a job's Progdef.
+Jobs are provided with two additional outputs:
+- "panic" - indicates the job has failed, by default the Dagyo Sheduler will kill and cleanup the entire flow.
+- "health" - indicates the job is still running, if a job does not output to this stream for the specified period, the Dagyo Scheduler will kill and cleanup the entire flow.

+In addition to the custom inputs specified by a job's Progdef.
+Jobs are provided with one additional input:
+- "stop" - if a job receives a message on this stream, it should stop this job and cleanup.

 ## Dagyo Executor